arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### RPi Relay Board

-The _RPi Relay Board_ is a dynamic board that consists of three channels: a high-level trigger and two for low-level triggers.
+The _RPi Relay Board_ is a dynamic board that consists of three channels: a high-level trigger and two low-level triggers.
 With the capability to manage up to 250V AC or 30V DC with a current rating of 2A, it operates using the I2C interface, renowned for its high-quality relays.

 The continuing script offers an interface for interaction with the Seeed Studio Raspberry Pi Relay Board.
 Authored by John M. Wargo, it is a refined version of the sample code available on the [Seeed Studio Wiki](http://wiki.seeed.cc/Raspberry_Pi_Relay_Board_v1.0/).
 The script uses the _smbus_ library to interface with the relay board and has a default I2C address set to `0x20`.